 Rule 2: Apply to Many Scholarships

-We recommend applying to anywhere between 5 and 30 scholarships.
-Most of the scholarships that you will find on this list and beyond are competitive, meaning many students will be applying for them.
-You'll increase your chances of winning money for college if you don't put all your eggs in one basket.
+We recommend applying to anywhere between five and 30 scholarships.
+Most scholarships on this list and beyond are competitive, meaning many students will be applying for them.
+You'll increase your chances of winning money if you don't put all of your eggs in one basket!

 Rule 3: Pay Attention to Details

 Make sure you read all the rules carefully before you apply for a scholarship, and be certain that your essays and other application materials address what is being asked.
 It's a waste of time to apply to scholarships if you're going to end up disqualified simply because you failed to follow the instructions.

 Similarly, make sure to stay on top of important deadlines.
 You don't want to miss out on a great scholarship because you accidentally missed a due date!

 Rule 4: Do Your Own Research